 A great overall resource to help students develop their search skills.
 It will take them through how to improve searches for information, including help with: finding resources, search strategies, evaluating information and referencing.
 This is highly recommended for all students undertaking assignments or research.

-An interactive introduction to the online Library for undergraduate students.
+An interactive introduction to the online Library for students.
 This will teach students how to search for online resources, how to access reading lists, and where they can find both subject-specific and general support.
-Note that we do also have a version tailored toward PGT students .

 Estimated time: 25-30 minutes

-An interactive tutorial focusing on the importance of evaluating resources.
+An interactive tutorial focusing on the importance of evaluating sources.
 This covers using the CRAAP test to evaluate resources in a memorable and consistent way, avoiding predatory journals, and spotting fake news.

 This provides some general guidance on referencing, and highlights resources for more information on departmental referencing styles.
 It also mentions referencing management software, which can be a great tool when doing research or assignments.